kitspace/electro-grammar/README.md

   size: "0603" }
 ```

-If no match is found and empty object is returned.
+If no match is found an empty object is returned.

 ```js
 > parse('')